meadsteve/meadsteve.github.io/_posts/2021-01-05-reading-more-intentionally.markdown

 ## Do I have enough time/energy to read "something"?
 I can now just pick something from my instapaper.
 It estimates reading time, so I can pick something that fits the time I have.

+## Has this worked?
+So far?
+Subjectively?
+Yes.
+I've spent more time reading interesting articles.
+I've also read a decent amount of a book too.
+Will this keep up and become a habit?
+Will I forget?
+I don't know.